Bucks Music Group: Fly Records

 In 1972, Fly consolidated their chart success with older material.
 Three-track Magni-Fly singles re-introduced songs from the company's back catalogue, such as "A Whiter Shade Of Pale", into the UK Singles Chart.
 An album campaign entitled 'Toofas', (double albums priced as a single), found favour, and albums such as Procol Harum's debut set suddenly made the UK Albums Chart years after their initial release.

-Once T.Rex's Bolan Boogie reached #1 in the UK Albums Chart, departures at Fly HQ forced a change of plan.
+Once T.Rex's Bolan Boogie reached No. 1 in the UK Albums Chart, departures at Fly HQ forced a change of plan.
 Jones left the label, Cordell moved to the United States forming Shelter Records, and Bolan moved to EMI, where he was given his own imprint, taking Visconti with him.
 The new Fly team chose to re-launch the label as Cube Records, with a new logo caging the 'Fly' in a cubic goal.
 A raft of new artists were signed, and Fly Records was shelved as a label in its own right.

 By 1990, Essex Music's original partners had split, and Platz incorporated the Fly label into his company, Onward Music Ltd, whilst Platz's publishing company Bucks Music Ltdremained his core business.
 From time to time, Fly Records was resuscitated as an independent outlet for various publishing related projects, whilst Onward's back catalogue was licensed to catalogue companies under the Cube Records name.

 Since the new millennium, Onward's ongoing archive exploration has revealed a host of original tapes thought lost, as well as unreleased and forgotten recordings from unfinished or unreleased projects from the production company, which is being channelled through Fly Records.